variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls--pseudo-data.md

 date: 2018-09-12 00:00:00
 category: blog
 excerpt: >-
-  Last week, I received such a call from a political pollster asking my opinions about selected candidates and proposed Colorado legislation.
+  Last week, I received a call from a political pollster asking my opinions about selected candidates and proposed Colorado legislation.
 After a quick series of questions about national and state candidates, the surveyor then began asking about ballot initiatives.